Transforming-Graph-Data/2026/_pages/cfp.md

 TGD welcomes high-quality research, application, and vision papers.

-* Research papers should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:
+Research papers should describe research ideas and results relevant to TGD’s topics of interest, and that fall into one of the following categories:
 * original and unpublished results or
 * recent results that have already been accepted or published at an international workshop or conference.
 These will not count as new publications.
 If accepted, a short abstract referencing the original publication will be included in the proceedings.

-* Application papers are expected to describe graph transformations in the industrial setting or in new application domains.
+Application papers are expected to describe graph transformations in the industrial setting or in new application domains.
 Discussions and lessons concerning technology transfer of research ideas to the real-world setting are particularly encouraged.

-* Vision papers should describe graph transformation use cases/scenarios that push the limits of existing solutions.
+Vision papers should describe graph transformation use cases/scenarios that push the limits of existing solutions.
 These should motivate the importance of the studied use case, present gaps in the state-of-the-art, and lay out directions for addressing these.

-The expected format for all submissions is six pages in CEUR Double Column Format.
+The expected format for all submissions is **six pages in CEUR Double Column Format**.

 ### After Acceptance